Gaétan de Rassenfosse

 Gaétan de Rassenfosse (born 1983 in Anderlecht, Belgium) is a Belgian economist, whose research is specialized in the field of economics of innovation.
-He is a professor at EPFL (École Polytechnique Fédérale de Lausanne), where he heads the Science, Technology and Innovation Policy Laboratory at the College of Management of Technology.
+He is an associate professor at EPFL (École Polytechnique Fédérale de Lausanne), where he heads the Science, Technology and Innovation Policy Laboratory at the College of Management of Technology.

 He served as a scientific advisory board member of the Observatoire des Sciences et Techniques at the Haut Conseil de l'évaluation de la recherche et de l'enseignement supérieur in Paris, France.
 He was a co-editor at the Journal of Economics & Management Strategy.

 From 2010 to 2014 he served as Research Fellow and then Senior Research Fellow at the University of Melbourne in Australia.

 Education and career

 de Rassenfosse graduated in 2006 as an Ingénieur de gestion from Solvay Brussels School of Economics and Management at Université libre de Bruxelles.
 He subsequently joined Bruno van Pottelsberghe to pursue a Ph.D. in economics at Université libre de Bruxelles.
 In his Ph.D. thesis he was able to provide empirical evidence on the price elasticity of the demand for patents.
 After receiving his Ph.D. in 2010 de Rassenfosse joined the University of Melbourne as a research fellow, where he developed a novel way to count patents that has since been adopted by institutions such as the National Science Foundation.

 He started as an assistant professor in the economics of innovation at EPFL in 2014 and was promoted to associate professor in 2022.
 He is the director of the Science, Technology and Innovation Policy Laboratory at the College of Management of Technology.